-But everyone is doing this which drives the price up, and because their price is increasing they excel even further.
+But everyone is doing this which drives the price up, and because their price is increasing they increase even further.

 I think that the main reason for concern is super low interest rates and massive increases in the money supply, but there are a couple of other factors that are also contributing.